ailinzi/xianlinzi/Pooling-FAQ.md

 Yes.
 Anyone who wants to join a pool will need to create new K32 portable plots.
 This new plot format allows you to switch between pools and self-pooling with a cooldown of 30 minutes (rules set by pool) between each switch.
 Each switch between pools will require a transaction with a smart contract on the blockchain.
 Our recommendation is to slowly replace your existing plots with portable plots one by one, so you still have a chance to win XCH while you convert to all portable plots.

 ## Will I need pay XCH to switch pools?
 Yes.
 It will require 1 mojo (1 trillionth of a XCH) to switch pools.
 The mojo is used to make a transaction with a smart contract on the blockchain.
-For those who don't have any XCH, they can get 100 mojos from Chia's official faucet: https://faucet.chia.net/
+For those who don't have any XCH, you can get 100 mojos from Chia's official faucet: https://faucet.chia.net/

 ## Can I farm with both OG (original) plots and portable plots?
 Yes.
 The farmer will support both OG plots and portable plots on one machine.